MariaJensen/cloudant/README.md

 * **Returns**
   * **object**
-    * If the database is successfully deleted, the returned object will have the properties
+    * If the document is successfully created, the returned object will have the properties
       * ok: true
       * status: 201
       * id: `<string>`
       * rev: `<string>`

     * else the returned object will have the properties
       * error: `<string>`